bids-standard/bids-specification/src/99-appendices/03-hed.md

 applies, so the data dictionaries can appear higher in the BIDS hierarchy.

 You can should try to annotate in as much detail as possible.
-The HED path structure makes it easy for analysis tools to look at tags at different levels of detail, for example only consider 2D shapes for stimuli, but not worry about color or shape details.
+The HED path structure makes it easy for analysis tools to extract tags at different levels of detail, for example only consider 2D shapes for stimuli, but not worry about color or shape details.